Wind Vane Size & Mounting

 hardwood (each 50mm by 70mm) and attached to the boat so that it is supported

 around 150mm off at deck level.
-How long they are and how they are bolted
+(It is best for boats with only 600mm free-board at the stern that the bottom of the socket is at deck level).
+How long the hardwood lengths are and how they are bolted

 depends on your boat transom.
 They can either be horizontal across the deck or